Today, we’re covering a common question asked by international travelers: “What’s the difference between a travel adapter and voltage converter?”

 2. Buy a travel version of the device that accepts multiple voltages

-For example, in the case of hair dryers, most of the manufacturers offer a travel version that can accept two or more voltages.
+For example, in the case of hair dryers, most of the manufacturers offer a travel version that can accept different voltages.

 3. Call your lodging in advance and arrange to borrow one

-Also, keep in mind that it is not always customary for hostels (and even some smaller hotels) to have hair dryers in the room, so don’t be surprised if they don’t have one available to use.
+Keep in mind that it is not always customary for hostels (and even some smaller hotels) to have hair dryers in the room.
+Don’t be surprised if they don’t have one available to use.

 4. Buy one at your destination